gbmhunter/blog/content/electronics/components/transistors/bipolar-junction-transistors-bjts/_index.md

 ### Common Collector

+The BJT _common-collector_ amplifier is one of the three basic single-stage BJT amplifier topologies.
 The common collector amplifier topology is also known as a _emitter follower amplifier_.

-{{< img src="basic-common-collector-bjt-amplifier-schematic.png" width="640px" caption="The basic schematic of a common-collector BJT amplifier."  >}}
+{{% img src="basic-common-collector-bjt-amplifier-schematic.png" width="640px" caption="The basic schematic of a common-collector BJT amplifier." %}}

 The output voltage is almost equal to the input voltage, except for an approximately `\(0.7V\)` diode drop.
 This means that the amplifier has a voltage gain of almost unity (1), or `\(0dB\)`.